mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 ---

 **Tip:**
-You can also find the generated manifest stored as an SSM Parameter Store parameter.
+You can also find the generated manifest stored as an SSM Parameter Store parameter at `/slack-app/<lambda_function_name>/manifest`.

 ---